Do you need keto supplements or can you get all the nutrients you need from keto-friendly foods?

 Most people eat way too many omega-6s and not enough omega-3s, so you should strive to achieve a ratio of 1:1.

 Omega-3s are crucial for brain and heart health in many ways.
 Supplementing with omega-3s can help:

 - Lower triglyceride levels in the blood (high triglycerides are linked to increased cardiovascular disease risk)[*][*][*]

-- Lowers triglycerides more than a ketogenic diet alone, along with lowering total and LDL cholesterol, body fat and BMI[*]
+- Lower triglycerides more than a ketogenic diet alone, along with lowering total and LDL cholesterol, body fat, and BMI[*]

 Why krill oil?
 Krill oil supplements contain all of the omega-3s of fish oil, but with some added benefits.
 Krill oil also contains phospholipids and a powerful antioxidant called astaxanthin.
 Astaxanthin has neuroprotective properties that can reduce damage to your brain and central nervous system from oxidative stress[*][*].

-Unless you’re eating wild, fatty, well-sourced fish like sardines, salmon, and mackerel, tons of leafy green vegetables each day, and emphasizing grass-fed beef, you likely need some additional omega-3s.
+Unless you’re eating wild, fatty, well-sourced fish like sardines, salmon, and mackerel, plenty of leafy green vegetables each day, and emphasizing grass-fed beef, you likely need some additional omega-3s.

 How to Get It

-While the American Heart Association recommends 250-500 milligrams of combined EPA and DHA per day, most studies of krill oil demonstrating health benefits use between 300 milligrams and three grams.
-That should provide approximately 45-450 milligrams combined EPA and DHA per day[*].
+While the American Heart Association recommends 250-500 milligrams of combined EPA and DHA per day, most studies of krill oil demonstrating health benefits use between 300 milligrams and 3 grams.
+That should provide approximately 45-450mg combined EPA and DHA per day[*].

 Choose only high-quality krill oil supplements with strict testing in place to make sure it’s free from heavy metals and other contaminants.
 You might also want to check that the manufacturer practices sustainable sourcing techniques.